-Share-based payments
+Share based payments

-The consolidated entity operates an employee share option plan.
-The fair value of the options is recognised as an expense in the Statement of Comprehensive Income in the period(s) during which the employee becomes entitled to exercise the options.
-The fair value of options at grant date is determined using a Binomial option pricing model, and is recognised as an employee expense over the period during which the employees become entitled to the option (the vesting period).
+The consolidated entity operates an Employee Share Option Plan (ESOP).
+The fair value of the options is recognised as an expense in the Consolidated Statement of Comprehensive Income in the period(s) during which the employee becomes entitled to exercise the options.
+The fair value of options at grant date is determined using a binomial option pricing model, and is recognised as an employee expense over the period during which the employees become entitled to the option (the vesting period).